slopp/freshness_guide/readme.md

         [update_sensor]
     ]
 ```
-When the asset definitions are updated in Dagster, the changed asset and its downstream assets will be flagged as stale.
+When the new asset definitions are loaded, B and the downstream asset C will be flagged as stale.

 ![](freshness_5b.png)